Shaun-shaju/LOL-Crypt/README.md

 ## 📌 Disclaimer

-This is a demo project meant for fun & educational purposes.
+This is project is meant for fun & educational purposes.
 Use at your own risk.
 And always double-check your emojis before sending. 🧐